What if your business card, flyer, or storefront could instantly connect with customers? A QR Code makes this possible—no coding needed!

 Why create your own QR Code

-Let’s say you have a small business event and would like to provide participants with your website.
-You can show them a QR Code that, with just a short scan, will take them immediately to your homepage, saving them the trouble of typing in a lengthy URL.
+You can show them a QR Code that will take them immediately to your homepage, saving them the trouble of typing in a lengthy URL.

-Assume you are organizing a community fundraising event.
-Flyers may be printed with a QR Code that takes readers directly to the event registration page, making it incredibly simple for people to join up at the last minute.
+Or let’s say you are organizing a community fundraising event.
+Here you can print flyers with a QR Code that takes readers directly to the event registration page.

 2. Product and service exhibition

-You could do something similar if you run a brick and mortar store too.
+You could do something similar if you run a brick-and-mortar store, too.
 Suppose you own a coffee shop and would like to give your regular customers a certain discount.

 To give customers the impression that they are receiving something particularly special, you could design a QR Code that points to a secret page on your website that contains a discount code.